By Joanne Jeffries. Last Updated 25th October 2021. Welcome to our ear injury claims guide.

 You should seek medical attention following an accident involving the ears.
 This will allow a proper diagnosis to be undertaken.
-It will also mean, if you go on to make a claim, that you could use the medical records as evidence of your injuries.
+It will also mean that, if you go on to make an ear injury claim, you could use the medical records as evidence of your injuries.

 What Are Outer Ear Injuries?